 There will be squeals of delight as young dancers in colourful, creative costumes tell the tale of a courageous boy, a lovable grandpa, a rascally wolf, an unlucky duck and a graceful bird.

 Queensland Ballet's Greg Horsman gives the story a contemporary twist.
-Peter is a scout that goes on adventure with his grandfather to the zoo.
+Peter is a scout that goes on an adventure with his grandfather to the zoo.
 Danced to an extended version of the original score by Sergei Prokofiev, each instrument represents a character.
 Peter is represented by the string family; the delicate bluebird follows the notes of the flute while the stealthy wolf is portrayed by the French horns.
 We all love old Grandpa as he moves steadily to the sound of the bassoon.

 Composed as an introduction to the orchestra for children, this lively production fits perfectly with Queensland Ballet’s ‘My First Ballet series’, inspiring the littlest of ballet lovers.